 You can also calculate the average occupancy rate for more than just one night, if you want it as an average for a week, a month, or even longer.
 To do this, determine the number of total rooms you have, and the number of rooms that were filled every night.

 If you want the average rate for the week, you would add together the number of rooms that were filled every night, divide that number by seven days, and then divide the resulting number by the number of total rooms you have for rent.

-A good hotel occupancy rate will vary, depending on:
+In general a good hotel occupancy rate will depend on: